Guess? (NYSE:GES) Posts Earnings Results, Beats Expectations By $0.46 EPS

 Guess?
-(NYSE:GES – Get Free Report) issued its quarterly earnings data on Wednesday.
-The company reported $2.01 EPS for the quarter, beating the consensus estimate of $1.55 by $0.46, Briefing.com reports.
-The business had revenue of $891.05 million during the quarter, compared to the consensus estimate of $855.54 million.
-Guess? had a net margin of 7.14% and a return on equity of 32.96%.
-The firm’s revenue was up 9.0% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $1.74 EPS.
+(NYSE:GES – Get Free Report) announced its quarterly earnings results on Wednesday.
+The company reported $2.01 EPS for the quarter, beating analysts’ consensus estimates of $1.55 by $0.46, Briefing.com reports.
+The firm had revenue of $891.05 million for the quarter, compared to analyst estimates of $855.54 million.
+Guess? had a return on equity of 32.96% and a net margin of 7.14%.
+The business’s revenue for the quarter was up 9.0% on a year-over-year basis.
+During the same period last year, the firm posted $1.74 earnings per share.

 Guess?
 Dividend Announcement

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, May 3rd.
-Stockholders of record on Wednesday, April 17th will be given a dividend of $0.30 per share.
-This represents a $1.20 annualized dividend and a dividend yield of 3.83%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, May 3rd.
+Investors of record on Wednesday, April 17th will be issued a dividend of $0.30 per share.
 The ex-dividend date is Tuesday, April 16th.
-Guess?’s dividend payout ratio (DPR) is presently 41.38%.
+This represents a $1.20 annualized dividend and a yield of 3.84%.
+Guess?’s dividend payout ratio (DPR) is currently 41.38%.

 Institutional Investors Weigh In On Guess?